-Any proposed development works (including fences) located in, on or adjacent to levees or within declared floodplains (as gazetted under the Hunter Valley Flood Mitigation Act 1956) must be referred to Office of Environment and Heritage (OEH) for consideration under Section 256 of the Water Management Act 2000.
+Any proposed development works (including fences) located in, on or adjacent to levees or within declared floodplains (as gazetted under the Hunter Valley Flood Mitigation Act 1956) must be referred to Department of Planning, Industry and Environment for consideration under Section 256 of the Water Management Act 2000.

 If you are a developer you will need council approval.
-Council will refer the plan to OEH.
-You should consult with OEH before submitting the final plans as this will avoid unnecessary amendments at a later stage.
+Council will refer the plan to the Department.
+You should consult with the Department before submitting the final plans as this will avoid unnecessary amendments at a later stage.

 The NSW Flood Data Portal also has information on flood planning and development.